Walvis Bay Private School

 DISCIPLINARY SYSTEM

 The disciplinary system is a huge and difficult responsibility.
-In order to maintain a culture of teaching and learning, there must be a climate of order.
-The merit system was developed to enhance the disciplinary system at the school and relies on all role-players to make an informed decision in order to deal decisively, but effectively with the child.
+To maintain a culture of teaching and learning, there must be a climate of order.
+The merit system was developed to enhance the disciplinary system at the school and relies on all role-players to make an informed decision to deal decisively, but effectively with the child.

 -